GPUOpen-Tools/radeon_memory_visualizer/documentation/source/index.rst

 .. image:: media/open_file_rgd.png

-2) Go to the “Welcome” view and click on the “Open a Radeon Memory trace…”
+2) Go to the "Welcome" view and click on the "Open a Radeon Memory trace…"

-3) Go to the “Welcome” view and click on a trace that you have previously loaded in the Recent list.
+3) Go to the "Welcome" view and click on a trace that you have previously loaded in the Recent list.

 .. image:: media/welcome_1.png